e271828e/Flight.jl/docs/notes/design/framework_spec.md

   [slot](#g-slot) faces ([§14.9][s14-9]), the read side mirroring the write side.
 So an equilibrium equation reaching behind a generically-held child binds the curated face register instead of a path the locality law forbids.
-A service evaluation needing a private intermediate has one remedy, and it is the same at every register: the component exports it ([§14.7][s14-7]).
+A service evaluation needing an undeclared intermediate has one remedy, and it is the same at every register: the component exports it ([§14.7][s14-7]).
 - **Diagnostic readers admit the whole family, within the source rule.**
   Output-[device](#g-device) bindings, GUI panels and log inspection take deep